 - You are facing a life-threatening condition or one that materially impairs the quality of life long-term

-- and the suggested antibiotic is known to be still effective
+- AND the suggested antibiotic is known to be still effective against the identified bacterium

-- and an effective natural remedy is unknown.
+- AND an effective natural remedy that is less harmful is unknown.

 As you will realize, it is very, very rare that these four prerequisites of antibiotic therapy are met!